EliEladElrom/cra-template-must-have-libraries/README.md

 Unit Testing is supported with [Enzyme](https://airbnb.io/enzyme/) that works with [Jest](https://github.com/facebook/jest).
 Additionally, [Sinon](https://github.com/sinonjs/sinon) - a standalone test spies, stubs and mocks that works with Enzyme & Jest.

+The 'src/setupTests.ts' file is already configured to work with enzyme using the enzyme react adapter.

+For snapshot -- update 'package.json';

+``ng
+  "jest": {
+    "snapshotSerializers": ["enzyme-to-json/serializer"]
+  }
+``

+Note: remember to update / delete 'src/App.test.tsx' in case you update 'App.tsx'

+To run the tests:

+`$ yarn test`

 ## Eslint configurations

 Lint is set according to Airbnb style guide — as part of their style guide.
 Feel free to tweak `.eslintrc`.